Main Content

 This article is a direct street report from our correspondent and has not been edited by the 1st Responder newsroom.

-ORANGE, Conn. – Tom Bartiss has responded to more than his share of emergency calls as a member of the Orange and West Haven fire departments, but emergencies were the furthest thing from his mind as he and his wife relaxed in Mexico.
+Orange, CT - Tom Bartiss has responded to more than his share of emergency calls as a member of the Orange and West Haven Fire Departments, but emergencies were the furthest thing from his mind as he and his wife relaxed in Mexico.
 But when he saw a boy in trouble by the resort swimming pool, there was no hesitation.

 Bartiss, an active firefighter and chaplain of the Orange Volunteer Fire Department, was on vacation with his wife, Ann, at a resort outside of Cancun, Mexico.
 The pair was enjoying dinner when Ann noticed “a commotion” outside by the pool.